Frequently Asked Questions

 A: Participating providers may only bill you for non-covered services or collect any applicable deductible, copayment or coinsurance amounts.
 Non-participating providers may bill you for the difference in what BCBSNC allows and their actual charge.
 You will receive an Explanation of Benefits (EOB) report from BCBSNC in the mail after you receive services.
 This EOB should outline the amount you owe.
 If you need assistance with provider bills, please contact Customer Service at 1-877-258-3334.

-A: You can check the status of a claim by logging on to My Member Services at bcbsnc.com.
-With My Member Services, you can access the following information regarding a submitted claim:
+A: You can check the status of a claim by logging on to Blue Connect at blueconnectnc.com.
+With Blue Connect, you can access the following information regarding a submitted claim:

 A: A deductible is the dollar amount you must pay for covered services in a benefit period before benefits are payable by BCBSNC.
 You must satisfy your deductible amount once each benefit period.
 The deductible does not apply to most services where a copayment applies, with the exception of emergency room visits or in-patient stays.
 In those cases, the copayment is couple with the applicable deductible.